First Indochina War

-The first few years of the war involved a low-level rural insurgency against the French.
-By 1949 the conflict had turned into a conventional war between two armies equipped with modern weapons, with the French supplied by the United States, and the Việt Minh supplied by the Soviet Union and a newly communist China.
-French Union forces included colonial troops from the empire - North Africans; Laotian, Cambodian and Vietnamese ethnic minorities; Sub-Saharan Africans - and professional French troops, European volunteers, and units of the Foreign Legion.
-The use of metropolitan recruits was forbidden by the government to prevent the war from becoming more unpopular at home.
-It was called the "dirty war" (la sale guerre) by leftists in France.
+In 1950, the USSR and a newly Communist China recognized the DRV while the US recognized the State of Vietnam.
+The conflict to a considerable extent turned into a conventional war between two armies equipped with modern weapons.
+France was helped by the United States, and the Việt Minh by China.
+Guerrilla warfare continued to occur in large areas.
+French Union forces included colonial troops from the empire – North Africans; Laotian, Cambodian and Vietnamese ethnic minorities; Sub-Saharan Africans – and professional French troops, European volunteers, and units of the Foreign Legion.
+The use of French metropolitan recruits was forbidden by the government to prevent the war from becoming more unpopular at home.
+It was called the "dirty war" (la sale guerre) by French leftists.
+In December 1950, France officially established an army for the State of Vietnam.
+In September 1951, the US began providing direct economic aid to the State of Vietnam.

-The French strategy of inducing the Việt Minh to attack well-defended bases in remote areas of at the end of their logistical trails was validated during the Battle of Nà Sản.
-French efforts were hampered by the limited usefulness of tanks in a forested environment, the lack of a strong air force, and reliance on soldiers from French colonies.
-The Việt Minh used novel and efficient tactics, including direct artillery fire, convoy ambushes, and anti-aircraft weaponry to impede land and air resupplies together with a strategy based on recruiting a sizable regular army facilitated by large popular support.
-They used guerrilla warfare doctrine and instruction developed from China, and used war materiel provided by the Soviet Union.
-This combination proved fatal for the French bases, culminating in a decisive French defeat at the Battle of Dien Bien Phu.
+The French strategy of inducing the Việt Minh to attack well-defended bases in remote areas at the end of their logistical trails succeeded at the Battle of Nà Sản.
+French efforts were hampered by the limited usefulness of tanks in forest terrain, the lack of a strong air force, and reliance on soldiers from French colonies.
+The Việt Minh used novel and efficient tactics, including direct artillery fire, convoy ambushes, and anti-aircraft weaponry to impede land and air resupplies, while recruiting a sizable regular army facilitated by large popular support.
+They used guerrilla warfare doctrine and instruction from Mao's China, and used war materiel provided by the Soviet Union.
+This combination proved fatal for the French bases, culminating in a decisive French defeat at the Battle of Điện Biên Phủ.